keitakurita/Practical_NLP_in_PyTorch/README.md

 - Using allennlp
     - Basics
     - Using BERT and ELMo

+- Using fastai
+    - Using BERT

 - Models from scratch
+    - Implementing an LSTM from scratch
     - Implementing the Transformer from scratch

 ## Tutorials I am Planning to Work On
-- Doing a deep dive into LSTMs by implementing an LSTM cell from scratch in PyTorch
+- A deep dive into language modeling